Educational Psychology (EDUCST-PH, PSY)

 • EDUCST 6892 Educational Policy and Inequality in Social and Cultural Context: Integrating Research Traditions (3)

 All PhD students in Educational Psychology are required to include in their program study at least 3 research methods/statistics courses at the 7000 level or higher.
-All students will complete ESQUAL 8280, and then they will select a quantitative sequence from the following list and consult with their advisor for additional options.
+All students will complete the three courses listed below unless they design with their advisor a specialized sequence.

 To satisfy the competencies needed to successfully complete the dissertation, Educational Psychology students typically complete research and methodology courses in excess of the minimums required by the Educational Studies program.
 Some students may need to take additional leveling coursework prior to beginning the research core if they do not have the requisite background.